SaraMoreiraG/Atletico-Sanabria/README.md

 # Sports Club Project

 Welcome to the Sports Club project!
-This React application allows users to ...
+This React application allows users to experience the thrill of sports through a modern, responsive, and feature-rich web interface.
+Whether you're a fan, player, or administrator, this project caters to everyone's needs.

 <p align="center">See live <a href="https://atleticosanabria.com/" target="_blank">clicking here</a></p>